-Please note that due to the Covid-19 pandemic, KS2 SATs were cancelled in 2020 - details here show our results up until 2019.
+Please note that due to the Covid-19 pandemic, KS2 SATs were cancelled in 2020 and 2021 - details here show our results up until 2019.

 Our KS2 students achieved higher than national standards in their SATs in 2019 in Maths and Grammar and were in line with the national average in Reading.
-Writing was unusually below the national average and was a key focus for us in 2019-2020 - we have changed our approached to writing and are confident that outcomes will be stronger in 2021.
-Over the last three years, outcomes at KS2 have been above the national average and continue to improve.
+Writing was unusually below the national average and has been a key focus for us since 2019 - we have changed our approach to how we teach writing and we are confident that outcomes will be stronger in 2022.
+Outcomes at KS2 have been historically above the national average.
 We are ambitious for all of our students and build on the work done in their Lower Schools.